click2install/xumacoin/README.md

 bash remove-xuma.sh
 rm -f remove-xuma.sh
 ```

-If you are upgrading an existing node that was installed using the install script above, **you can use a combination of the removal script and install script to upgrade your existing node**.
-You will just need to copy your privkey from your local wallet and paste it into the install script when asked.
-This will ensure your existing nodes collateral is associated with the upgraded node.

 **NOTE:** The remove script needs to be run as the root user.
 You can `su - root` once you login to change to the root user before running the script.